Literary Agents

 Approaching a literary agent is similar to approaching a publisher.
 See our resource sheet Getting Published for more information.

 Although agents are reluctant to read unsolicited manuscripts, they are, however, always on the look-out for work of exceptional quality.
-To avoid having your manuscript returned unread, your best approach is to telephone, write or email first to give the agent some idea of your proposal before you send anything through the post.
+To avoid having your manuscript returned unread, your best approach is to email, telephone, or write first to give the agent some idea of your proposal before you send anything through the post.
 Some agents have submission guidelines and business terms available on their websites.
 Check this information for the agent’s preferred mode of initial contact.

 If an agent agrees to look at your work, send a cover letter (see below for sample) and include a resume of your writing experience, a synopsis of the manuscript and two or three sample chapters (preferably the first three) to give some idea of the content and development of your writing.
 The work you submit to an agent should be as polished as if you were submitting to a publisher.
 See our resource sheets Revising and Manuscript Development for advice on how to achieve this.